Newpersonhere/sonic-the-hedgehog-pal-edition/README.md

 - [x] Correct timing intervals for HUD timer
 - [ ] Tweaked game speeds for gameplay parity with NTSC version

-#### Stretch Goals
-- [ ] Perfect reproduction of NTSC gameplay speed on PAL50 - To be verified by playing back TAS recordings

 Derived from Sonic Retro s1dasm:
 See: http://info.sonicretro.org/Disassemblies